andylegear/web3examples/README.md

 This Solidity file contains the code for a payable contract.
 It's a contract that can receive Ether payments.
 The contract includes functions for handling incoming payments and keeping track of the total amount of Ether received.

-### `README.md`

-This file contains the documentation for this project.
-It's a guide to understanding the project's structure, installation, usage, and contribution guidelines.
-It's the first file a new user or contributor should read.

-### `referenceProject/`

-This directory contains the HTML, CSS, and JavaScript files for a reference project.
-It's a fully functional project that serves as a reference for how to use the various features provided by this project.
-The reference project includes examples of how to integrate the features into a larger application.

 ### `sendPayableTransaction/`

 This directory contains the HTML and CSS files for a feature that sends a payable transaction.
 It provides a user-friendly interface for users to send Ether to a payable contract.
 The interface includes error handling for insufficient funds and invalid contract addresses.